| Melbourne — loading...

 Yarraville is a 1.3-square-kilometre suburb with roughly 6,700 people living in it.
 That’s tiny.
 The entire commercial hub centres on Anderson Street — one main drag with maybe 30-odd shops, a couple of pubs, and enough cafes to sustain a suburb that takes its coffee seriously.

-It sits on the western edge of Melbourne, just south of Footscray and a stone’s throw from Kingsville.
-The Werribee and Williamstown train lines both pass through, and Yarraville Station drops you at Flinders Street in about 15 minutes on a good day.
+It sits in Melbourne’s inner west, about 7km from the CBD, just south of Footscray and a stone’s throw from Kingsville.
+The Werribee line passes through, and Yarraville station drops you at Flinders Street in about 15 minutes on a good day.
 On a “Metro Trains is having one of those days” day, add whatever deity you pray to and 20 minutes.

 The vibe?
 Think inner-west bohemian that’s been slowly gentrifying for a decade but hasn’t fully committed.
 You’ll see a $1.2 million renovated Victorian terrace next to a fibro cottage from the 1950s that looks like it hasn’t been touched since Menzies was PM.
 That contrast is the whole charm — and the whole tension.